When Marriage Doesn’t Break — It Simply Becomes Expected

 They simply change — so gradually that no one notices it happening.

 There is no defining argument.
 No moment where love is lost.
-No single point that explains how two people who once couldn’t wait to be together now move through their days side by side in silence.
+No single event that explains how two people who once couldn’t wait to be together now move through their days side by side in silence.

 It happens quietly, hidden inside routine.

-At first, the change looks like stability.
-Life becomes organised.
-Predictable.
-Safe.
 The chaos of early love settles into something calmer.
 Arguments lessen.
 Emotions smooth out.
 The relationship matures.

 On the surface, everything appears fine.

 “I love you” is still said — every morning, every night — but the words begin to sound automatic.
 Not untrue, just rehearsed.
-Spoken because they belong there, not because the feeling rises naturally in the moment.

 Love becomes assumed.